 East Norwich is a decidedly white-collar town, with fully 92.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, East Norwich is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in East Norwich who work in management occupations (22.13%), teaching (13.58%), and business and financial occupations (12.50%).

-A relatively large number of people in East Norwich telecommute to their jobs.
-Overall, about 14.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, East Norwich is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.